-WrapperProbeGw.log Records all the Probe's console output in a single log file.
-Wiappeli Tobeow.log • Levels: Error.
+WrapperProbeGw.I og Records all the Probe's console output in a single log file. - Og • Levels: Error.
 Any error that occurs within the Probe Gateway.
 Information.
 Important information messages, such as the arrival or removal of a new task. ∘ Debug.
 N/A Basic Troubleshooting: Use this file for any Probe Gateway problems to verify what occurred with the Probe Gateway at any time as well as any important problems it encountered. probe-error.log Summary of the errors from the Probe. • Levels: Error.
 All errors in the Probe components. ∘ Information.
 N/A ∘ Debug.
 N/A Basic Troubleshooting: Messages from the Probe's infrastructure only. wrapperLocal.log When running the Probe in separate mode (that is, the Probe Manager and Probe Gateway are installed on separate machines), a log file is also saved to the Probe Manager. • Levels: Error.
 Any error that occurs within the Probe Manager.
 Information.
 Important information messages such as received tasks, task activation, and the transferring of results. ∘ Debug.
 N/A Basic Troubleshooting: Use this file for any Probe Manager problems to verify what occurred with the Probe Manager at any time as well as any important problems it encountered. postgresql.log Displays database related error during the installation.
-Note: If this log is empty check in the Event Viewer logs.
+Note: If this log is empty check in the Event Viewer logs. pg_upgrade.log Shows the running details of the pg_upgrade.bat script, including the details about PostgreSQL upgrade and table splitting.
+The log does not appear in the log folder by default.
+It appears only when you manually run the pg_upgrade.bat script or may appear when you select the upgrade option during probe installation.